redwan97/INSIGHT_Challenge/README.md

             'coln-1' : [list, of, column, data],
               'coln' : [list, of, column, data] }
 </pre>
-* The dataFrame object has the []-operator defined as follows:
+* The dataFrame object has the []-operator defined so that values in the form of a list is returned on key lookup
 <pre>
     def __getitem__(self, col):
         return self.df[col]